MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 ```js
 mojoauth.signInWithStateID().then( response => { console.log(response)})
 ```
->The token will be received in the response.
+**The token will be received in the response.**

-## Netlify Authentication
+# Netlify Authentication

+Create your own netlify authentication page using mojoauth for your Login using plain html and js or any of the frontend frameworks like ReactJS and NextJS.

-On the netlify Authentication page, add MojoAuth javascript SDK in the head and follow the mentioned steps:
+On this netlify Authentication page, add MojoAuth javascript SDK in the head and follow the mentioned steps:
 ```js
 <script
  src="https://cdn.mojoauth.com/js/mojoauth.min.js"